 Over 30 years later, EMDR Therapy is truly a global trauma treatment, playing a part in humanitarian crises, war zones, disasters areas and conflict zones.
 In the UK, it’s recognised and recommended by the National Institute of Clinical Excellence (NICE) for the treatment of trauma and it’s routinely used within the NHS and psychological services.

-Tragically, Dr Shapiro died earlier this year.
+Tragically, Dr Shapiro died a few years ago.
 Having gifted the world an effective treatment for trauma, her work will continue to transform countless lives.

 How Does EMDR Work?